janhuddel/metrics-agent/README.md

 - `client_secret`: Netatmo API client secret (required)
 - `timeout`: HTTP request timeout (default: `30s`)
 - `interval`: Data collection interval (default: `5m`)
+- `hostname`: Hostname or IP address for OAuth redirect URI (default: `localhost`)
+  - Use this when running on a production system where you need to specify the actual IP address
+  - Example: `"hostname": "192.168.1.100"` for a specific IP address

 #### Setup